-There are many models of espresso and cappuccino machines available for use in the home setting and in the commercial environment.
-When shopping for an espresso and cappuccino machine, it can become very confusing to choose among these many different makes and models that may or may not suit your needs and lifestyle.
-To narrow your search for the perfect espresso and cappuccino machine, the first essential step is to learn the five basic categories that almost all espresso and cappuccino machines fall into.
+There are many models of espresso and cappuccino machines and espresso makers available for use in the home setting and in the commercial environment.
+When shopping for an espresso and cappuccino machine and espresso maker, it can become very confusing to choose among these many different makes and models that may or may not suit your needs and lifestyle.
+To narrow your search for the ideal espresso and cappuccino machine and espresso maker, the first essential step is to learn the five basic categories that almost all espresso and cappuccino machines fall into.

-By learning these categories, you will be able to understand the variances and nuances between “ease of use” and “user control”.
-With this understanding, you should be better prepared to select the appropriate espresso and cappuccino machine that will meet your needs.
+By learning these categories, you will understand the variances and nuances between “ease of use” and “user control”.
+With this understanding, you can select the appropriate espresso and cappuccino machine that will meet your needs.
 If you still need further clarification, 1st-Line Equipment, LLC Is 110% committed to answering your questions with regard to your purchase of an espresso and cappuccino machine for home or commercial use.

 Steam Powered Espresso Machines

 Steam powered espresso machines were the first machines invented to extract espresso with steam pressure and boiling water.
 These machines extracted espresso by utilizing the steam pressure at 1.5 Bar in the boiler to force the water through the coffee grinds.
 The total extraction time was about 1 minute.
 These machines in the early 1900’s produced a sour, burnt taste created by the steam that was mixed in with the boiling water.
 The interesting thing is that most NON-pump machines sold today for under $150.00 utilize this old world technology.